Hardcode84/1/docs/design/session_recap.md

 If cross-session recall becomes valuable (recalling what happened N sessions ago, not just the previous one), revisit this.
 Possible approaches: store chunk summaries individually with a `[session N]` tag, or use `store.save()` directly with no merge loop.

+## Pinned turns

+Alongside the narrative recap, the system persists **pinned turns** — exact message windows flagged by the cross-context critic as worth preserving.
+These carry reasoning chains, error text, and decisions that the summarized recap loses.

+- **Source**: the critic's second output line (pin reason) at each reflection point.
+- **Storage**: `_pinned_turns.json` in workspace, written at session end via `save_pinned_turns()`.
+- **Budget**: 500 tokens max.
+Most recent windows are preferred when the budget is exceeded.
+- **Loading**: `_build_system_prompt()` injects pinned turns under `# Pinned context from previous session`, after the recap and before notes.

+The recap provides narrative continuity; pinned turns provide exact detail for specific important moments.
+See `cross_context_critic.md` for the pinning mechanism.

 ## Resolved questions

 - **Token budget**: 1000 tokens default, configurable via `--budget`.